Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.

-- The Orioles' 3.93 team ERA ranks seventh among all league pitching staffs.
+- The Orioles' 3.93 team ERA ranks seventh across all MLB pitching staffs.

-- The Orioles surrender the sixth-fewest home runs in baseball (176 total, 1.1 per game).
+- Orioles pitchers combine to surrender 177 home runs (1.1 per game), the seventh-fewest in baseball.

-- Means (1-1 with a 2.60 ERA and six strikeouts in 17 1/3 innings pitched) makes the start for the Orioles, his fourth of the season.

-- The lefty's most recent appearance came on Saturday against the Cleveland Guardians, when he threw 7 1/3 innings, surrendering one earned run while allowing just one hit.
+- In his most recent appearance on Sunday, the right-hander went seven innings against the Cleveland Guardians, giving up one earned run while surrendering five hits.

-- The 30-year-old has a 2.60 ERA and 3.1 strikeouts per nine innings in three games this season, while giving up a batting average of .150 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.